-101.18 AUTHORITY.
-This code is adopted pursuant to the authority granted by Section 7 of Article XI of the State Constitution to a county to make and enforce within its limits all such local, police, sanitary, and other ordinances and regulations as are not in conflict with general laws.
-It is further adopted in conformity with the provisions of Sections 50022.1 to 50022.10, inclusive of the Government Code relating to the adoption of codes by reference.

-101.19 APPLICABILITY.
-This code shall apply within all of the unincorporated territory of Ventura County.

-101.20 INTENT.
-It is the intent of this Article to provide administrative control over all of the applicable sections of the adopted State and model codes even if these sections are not specifically identified in each of the adopted codes.

-101.21 CONFLICTS.
-Wherever conflicts occur between the provisions of this Code and the separate codes adopted by reference hereby, or between different sections within such individual code or codes, the provisions which are more strict or which set the highest standard of health and safety shall-govern.
+- 101.20 AUTHORITY.
+This code is adopted pursuant to the statutory authority of Health and Safety Code Section 17910 et seq., known as the "State Housing Law."
+It is further adopted in conformity with the provisions of Sections 50022.1 to 50022.10, inclusive of the Government Code relating to the adoption of codes by reference. - 101.21 APPLICABILITY.
+This code shall apply within all of the unincorporated territory of Ventura County. - 101.22 INTENT.
+It is the intent of this Article to provide administrative control over all of the applicable sections of the adopted State and model codes even if these sections are not specifically identified in each of the adopted codes. - 101.23 CONFLICTS.
+Wherever conflicts occur between the provisions of this Code and the separate codes adopted by reference hereby, or between different sections within such individual code or codes, the provisions which are more strict or which set the highest standard of health and safety shall govern.